PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Method 2: Through Trolling Motor Plug

 Some motors have auxiliary power connections in their plug systems.
-Check your manual – this can save significant wiring time.
+Check your manual, this can save significant wiring time.
+The Minn Kota MKR-15 and similar kits often include these connections.

 Method 3: Portable Battery Pack